 "The hungry and thirsty!"
 Obvious laugh line.
 By now, of course, the audience is in on the joke.
 Of course the hungry and thirsty are every bit as lucky as beggars!
 But the pattern leads them to ask, "Okay, hungry and thirsty for what?"

 "For justice!"
 The tagline.
 Of course, this turns the meaning of "hungry and thirsty" completely around.
 Another laugh, bigger than the first.

 But the audience now knows how this works.
 They are set up to expect an explanation of why these people are so lucky.
 The pause waits for the laughter to die down.

 Then Christ says, "Because they will get their fill!"

-No one can read Christ statement about seeing a speck in our brother's eyes while missing the beam in our own without being struck by how exaggerated it is.
-Even, then you have to imagine it being performed in front of a crowd, with Christ having one arm over one eye, acting at the "beam" while offering to remove a speck from a friend's eye.
+No one can read Christ statement about seeing a speck in our brother's eye while missing the beam in our own without being struck by how exaggerated it is.
+Even then you have to imagine it being performed in front of a crowd with Christ having one arm acting as the "beam" over one eye, while offering to remove a speck from a friend's eye.
 This is very broad humor, slapstick.
 Christ wasn't afraid of embarrassing himself by seeming childish.

 A great repeated example of this grimness is the repeated phrase "Woe to you," which Christ uses many places, most noticeably in his long diatribe against the religious leaders of his time in Matthew 23:13-39.
 "Woe to you" sounds properly religious because you never hear anything like that said in real life.
 The Greek term translated as "woe" is an exclamation of grief like a wail or a sob, not just a term for sadness.
 It is an exaggeration.